What is Accounts Payable? Plus, how to manage the accounts payable process5 Aug 2020

 Accounting software can organise invoices by their due dates, pay them automatically, and only enter them in the ledger once the necessary checks have taken place.
 Apps can extract vital information from invoices and purchase orders and then email your accounting software when something requires a payment.

-Accounts Payable automation (AP automation) includes the technology used to help improve and streamline accounts payable processes by automating them.
+Accounts Payable automation (AP automation) includes the technology used to help improve and streamline processes by automating them.
 AP Automation removes time-consuming manual tasks and provides increased visibility and control over invoice management.

 Businesses can ditch more paper and eliminate most of the errors and time associated with pulling large amounts of data together from multiple, fragmented sources.